Tax break for charitable mortgage deduction may increase under GOP

 “That’s nearly 30 million taxpayers who will no longer have access to the charitable deduction, likely leading to a decrease in giving,” said Jason Lee, who chairs the Charitable Giving Coalition.

-A recent study from Indiana University said a tax proposal along the lines of the House GOP’s could reduce charitable giving by up to $13 billion, though the study also said people donated more than $373 billion in 2015.
+A recent study from Indiana University said a tax proposal along the lines of the House Republicans’ could reduce charitable giving by up to $13 billion, though the study also said people donated more than $373 billion in 2015.

 Though only about one-third of taxpayers itemize their deductions, the mortgage interest and charitable breaks are among the most expensive, making them nearly impossible to weed out entirely without generating significant blowback from those who use them.